-In FY2020, 235 IZ units were produced, of which 32 units (14 percent) were set aside for 50 percent MFI households, 72 units (31 percent) were designated for 60 percent MFI households, and 131 units (56 percent) were produced for 80 percent MFI households.
+In FY2O2O, 235 IZ units were produced, of which 32 units (14 percent) were set aside for 5O percent MFI households, 72 units (31 percent) were designated for 6O percent MFI households, and 131 units (56 percent) were produced for 8O percent MFI households.

-At the close of FY2020, 1,201 IZ units had been produced since program inception.
-Of these units, 260 (22 percent) were designated for 50 percent MFI households, 82 (7 percent) were set aside for 60 percent MFI households, and 859 (72 percent) were reserved for 80 percent MFI households.
+At the close of FY2O2O, 1,2O1 IZ units had been produced since program inception.
+Of these units, 26O (22 percent) were designated for 5O percent MFI households, 82 (7 percent) were set aside for 6O percent MFI households, and 859 (72 percent) were reserved for 8O percent MFI households.

-&lt;sup>14 DHCD is required to submit an annual report responding to 10 questions in accordance with \$6-1041.09 of the IZ Act.
-Unless otherwise specifically provided, the capitalized terms used in this report have the same meaning as defined in the IZ Regulations.
+&lt;sup>14 DHCD is required to submit an annual report responding to 10 questions in accordance with §6-1041.09 of the IZ Act.

+&lt;sup>15 Unless otherwise specifically provided, the capitalized terms used in this report have the same meaning as defined in the IZ Regulations.
 Inclusionary Units are also referred to as IZ units in this report.